 Value of Resource Savings = (System Savings) X (System Avoided Costs ) + (Value of Other Resource Savings)

 The value of the benefits for a particular measure will also include other resource savings where appropriate.
 Maintenance savings will be estimated in annual dollars levelized over the life of the measure.
+The details of this methodology are subject to change by the TRC Working Group.

 Transmission and Distribution System Losses

-The TRM calculates the energy savings at the customer level.
-These savings need to be increased by the amount of transmission and distribution system losses in order to determine the energy savings at the system level.
-The electric loss factor multiplied by the savings calculated from the algorithms will result in savings at the supply level.
+The TRM calculates the energy savings at the customer meter level.
+These savings need to be increased by the amount of transmission and distribution system losses in order to determine the energy savings at the system level, which is required for value of resource calculations.
+The electric loss factor multiplied by the savings calculated from the algorithms will result in savings at the system level.

 The electric loss factor applied to savings at the customer meter is 1.11 for both energy and demand.
 The electric system loss factor was developed to be applicable to statewide programs.
 Therefore, average system losses at the margin based on PJM data were utilized.
 This reflects a mix of different losses that occur related to delivery at different voltage levels.
 The 1.11 factor used for both energy and capacity is a weighted average loss factor.
 These electric loss factors reflect losses at the margin.